ricardosalveti/systemready-template/README.md

             Shell> CapsuleApp.efi -P
             Shell> CapsuleApp.efi -E

 ./os_logs

-    ./os_logs/linux_distro_1
-    ./os_logs/linux_distro_2
+    ./os_logs/linux_[distroname]_[distroversion]

+        Create a directory for each Linux distro used for testing.

         Install the OS to a disk, and boot it.
-        Collect the installation and OS boot logs and save in a text file.
+        Collect the installation and OS boot logs and save in single text file.
-        Run the following commands and attach the logs: dmesg
+        The install log must begin when the platform is released from reset and must include:
+        - all firmware output
+        - output from Linux installer
+        - reboot into installed OS.
+        - Output of following commands from Linux shell:

+            dmesg
             lspci -vvv
             lscpu